elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_07.md

 In this chapter training materials can be either an individual training material (e.g. a dataset, slides) or a collection of materials associated with a particular training session.

-## Learning Outcomes
+!!! info "Learning outcomes"

     By the end of this chapter, learners will be able to:

     1. List the information which will allow other trainers to reuse training materials
     2. Write learning outcomes that clearly articulate training goals
     3. Choose a suitable method for sharing contextual information about their training materials.
     4. Construct a detailed description (run sheet/recipe) which will allow others to reuse their training materials

 ## Prerequisites